Basin Project

 Lower Clay | - | - | - | - | - | |

-A Mineral Resource is reported using a cut-off grade of 300 ppm Li and constraining the model to an optimised open pit shell, which was generated using the following assumptions: lithium carbonate metal prices of 18,000 USD/tLCE; State of Arizona royalty (selling cost) of 6%; operating costs of 5,000 USD/ tLCE or 27 USD/ tore; Li recovery of 75%; mining dilution and recovery of 5% and 95%; and pit slope angle of 45°.
+- The Mineral Resource is reported using a cut-off grade of 550 ppm Li and is constrained to an optimised open pit shell, which was generated using the following assumptions: lithium carbonate metal prices of 22,000 USD/tLCE; State of Arizona royalty (selling cost) of 6%; operating costs of 40 USD/ tore; Li recovery of 72%; mining dilution and recovery of 0% and 100%; and pit slope angle of 45°.

-Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content.
+- Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content which are not considered material.

-Conversion factor of Li metal to lithium carbonate (LCE) = 5.323
+- Conversion factor of Li metal to lithium carbonate equivalent (LCE) = 5.323

 HIGH GRADE

-The updated MRE total of 305 kt LCE, includes 58 kt of LCE in a High-Grade zone within the Upper Clay zone with an average grade of some 1,300 ppm Li, the identification of this High-Grade zone gives Bradda Head further optionality, this High-Grade zone could have important economic implications for a potential future mining operation.
-The shallow nature of the High-Grade zone would likely result in a low strip ratio, enabling High-Grade ore to be scheduled early in a possible mine plan as it sits in the upper part of the deposit.
+Over one quarter of the contained LCE is in a High-Grade zone within the Upper Clay zone with an average grade of some 1,200 ppm Li.
+This High-Grade zone gives Bradda Head further optionality and could have important economic implications for a potential future mining operation.
+The shallow nature of the High-Grade zone, which crops out in Basin East, would likely result in a low strip ratio, enabling High-Grade ore to be scheduled early in a possible mine plan as it sits in the upper part of the deposit.

 EXPLORATION POTENTIAL